-[allen ginsberg] I got old and shit in my pants,
+I got old and shit in my

-I got old and shit in my pants,
+shit in my pants, shit in my pants; I got old and shit in my pants, and so will you. |

---Allen Ginsberg
+--Allen Ginsberg |

 I'm pretty sure that's how it goes, but I only ever heard it once, in Allen's Spring '94 Literature of the Beats class at Brooklyn College.
 Since he died on April 5, 1997, I've seen the first line of Howl quoted in just about every article about him, and, to be fair, Howl was the first of his poems which I read--back in my senior year of college when I was hungry for an antidote to my English major curriculum--but there was a lot more to him than just Howl.
 And there was more to him than just poetry.